Wineries

 Pride Mountain

-We booked the 10am tour and tasting.
-For $15 I was very impressed.
+We booked the 10am tour and tasting and I was very impressed.
 The tour was about an hour and a half.
 We started in the front tasting room, went outside to the vineyards, to the caves where they store the barrels and finally to the room with the tanks.
 The tour guide was very knowledgeable and friendly.
 She was willing to answer any questions we had.
 I would definitely recommend this place to anyone who wants the full winery experience!

 Prie Winery